Soccera1/newapp/README.md

 ## Disclaimer

 NewApp is an AI-generated application.
 By using NewApp, you agree to our terms of service and privacy policy.

+## License

+NewApp is dual-licensed.
+You may choose to use this software under the terms of either the NewApp Un-License (see the `LICENSE` file) or the GNU Affero General Public License v3.0 (see the `LICENSE.AGPL` file).